inter-binsim/inter-binsim/README.md

 ## virus-worm

-It contains a simple example of Walmare.
+It contains a simple example of Malware.
 From: https://github.com/chsclarke/Virus